g1ngerbeard/ast-object-mappers/README.md

+## Mapping AST into data structures in Scala

 ### Motivation
 To show how to build decoders (mappers?) between AST and Scala data structures using such mechanisms like typeclasses, typeclass instance derivation and how to make those instanses composable.